illinois-cs241/illinois-cs241.github.io/_pages/index.md

 If there is prep material provided in lecture or on Piazza, you are welcome to share that material freely.

 We want you to get the most out your education, and cheating not only affects your peers, but also your level of knowledge and ability.

+## Diversity Statement

+UIUC is committed to equal opportunity for all persons, regardless of race, ethnicity, religion, sex, gender identity or expression, creed, age, ancestry, national origin, handicap, sexual orientation, political affiliation, marital status, developmental disability, or arrest or conviction record.
+We value diversity in all of its definitions, including who we are, how we think, and what we do.
+We cultivate an accessible, inclusive, and equitable culture where everyone can pursue their passions and reach their potential in an intellectually stimulating and respectful environment.
+We will continue to create an inclusive campus culture where different perspectives are respected and individuals feel valued.